gauravAit/collageApplication/readMe.txt

 Gaurav Saraswat

-//This Simple application has used:
+//This Simple MEAN stack application has used:
-//nodejs 5.0 express framework
+//after downloading cloning the code.run npm install to make sure you have all the dependencies in your system.
-//socket.io 1.3.7
+//To run,get inside project directory simple-app and run node Myserver.js from console.